Research Leadership Programme – Cycle 6

 Aims of the programme

 The aim of the programme is to introduce new and existing Directors of Research in Management and Business Schools to best practice in this professional position.
 Participants will get direct advice from experienced Directors, access to the gatekeepers of research funding institutions and the back up from a network of programme Alumni across the Continent.
 The programme is supported by two of Europe's most prestigious institutions in the field.

 The other two modules start at 09h:30 on the first day and finish at 16h30 on the last day.

 Attendance is required at all three modules.

-Over 60participants to date from Belgium, Colombia, Egypt, Estonia, Finland, France, Germany, Hungary, Ireland, Italy, Lithuania, The Netherlands, Peru, Poland, Portugal, Russia, Spain, Sweden, UK, and New Zealand
+*from Belgium, Colombia, Egypt, Estonia, Finland, France, Germany, Hungary, Ireland, Italy, Lithuania, The Netherlands, Peru, Poland, Portugal, Russia, Spain, Sweden, UK, and New Zealand

 - Filip Roodhooft, Vlerick Business School;

 - Bill Rees, University of Edinburgh Business School;